 U.S. Federal Laws & Confidentiality for Survivors

 This piece addresses common confidentiality questions about several U.S. federal laws that may impact victims of domestic violence, dating violence, sexual assault, and stalking.
-It highlights key confidentiality and privacy provisions in the 2013 reauthorization of the Violence Against Women and Department of Justice Reauthorization Act (VAWA)1 and the 2010 reauthorization of the Family Violence Prevention Services Act (FVPSA)2.
-With VAWA confidentiality provisions in mind, it also answers questions regarding the following U.S. federal laws: The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics (Clery)3, the Health Insurance Portability and Accountability Act (HIPPA)4, and, the Family Educational Rights and Privacy Act (FERPA)5.
+It highlights key confidentiality and privacy provisions in the 2013 reauthorization of the Violence Against Women and Department of Justice Reauthorization Act (VAWA) and the 2010 reauthorization of the Family Violent Prevention Services Act (FVPSA) .
+With VAWA confidentiality provisions in mind, it also answers questions regarding the following U.S. federal laws: Title IX of the Education Amendments of 1972 , the Health Insurance Portability and Accountability Act (HIPAA) , and the Family Educational Rights and Privacy Act (FERPA) .

 What this is not:

 Confidentiality and privilege laws vary from one jurisdiction to another, as do other laws that may be impacted by VAWA legislation.
 The National Network to End Domestic Violence (NNEDV) is not an expert on individual state laws and does not provide legal advice to VAWA grantees.
 The analysis below is not intended to be a substitute for local, legal advice from an attorney who is familiar with a particular jurisdiction's laws related to confidentiality and privilege of victim/victim advocate relationships.